milanofthe/pathsim/paper/paper.md

   - scientific computing
   - numerical integration
 authors:
-  - name: Your Name Here # TODO: Add your name
+  - name: Milan Rother
-    orcid: 0000-0000-0000-0000 # TODO: Add your ORCID
+    orcid: 0009-0006-5964-6115
-    affiliation: 1 # TODO: Add affiliation index
+    affiliation: 1
 affiliations:
- - name: "Your Affiliation Here (e.g., University, Institute, Company, or 'Independent Researcher')" # TODO: Define your affiliation
+ - name: University of Technology Braunschweig
    index: 1
-date: DD Month Iodide # TODO: Add submission date
+date: 23 april 2025
-bibliography: paper.bib # TODO: Create a paper.bib file for references
+bibliography: paper.bib
 ---

 # Summary

 PathSim is a flexible, block-based, time-domain dynamical system simulation framework implemented in Python.
-It enables the modeling and simulation of complex interconnected systems using an object-oriented and **decentralized architecture**.
+It enables the modeling and simulation of complex interconnected systems using an object-oriented and decentralized architecture.
 This architectural choice distinguishes PathSim by distributing state and computation across individual `Block` components, promoting modularity, extensibility, and flexibility.
-Core components include user-defined or built-in `Block` objects encapsulating specific behaviors, `Connection` objects defining explicit data flow, and a `Simulation` object managing time evolution and coordination via fixed-point iteration.
+Core components include user-defined or built-in `Block` objects encapsulating specific behaviors, `Connection` objects defining explicit data flow, and a `Simulation` object managing time evolution and coordination.
 Dynamic blocks possess their own numerical solver instances (`engine`) for state integration.
-PathSim incorporates advanced features like automatic differentiation for sensitivity analysis, discrete event handling for hybrid systems, automatic linearization, hierarchical subsystems, and a comprehensive suite of ODE solvers suitable for stiff problems.
+PathSim incorporates advanced features like automatic differentiation for sensitivity analysis or gradient based optimization, discrete event handling for hybrid systems, automatic linearization, hierarchical subsystems, and a comprehensive suite of ODE solvers suitable for stiff problems.
 It requires only core scientific Python libraries (`numpy`, `scipy`, `matplotlib`).

 # Statement of Need

-Simulating dynamical systems is vital across disciplines.
+Simulating dynamical systems is vital across many disciplines.
 PathSim meets the need for a Python-native framework combining a programmatic block-diagram approach with advanced features.
 Traditional simulation tools often rely on centralized solvers or compiled code, which can limit flexibility and extensibility within the Python ecosystem.
-PathSim's **decentralized architecture** offers distinct advantages: enhanced **modularity** (blocks are self-contained units), easier **extensibility** (new blocks integrate naturally without core modification), and greater **flexibility** in model composition and analysis.
+PathSim's decentralized architecture offers distinct advantages: enhanced modularity (blocks are self-contained units), easier extensibility (new blocks integrate naturally without core modification), and greater flexibility in model composition and analysis.
 PathSim specifically addresses:

 * **Accessible Hybrid System Simulation:** Integrates event detection (zero-crossing, scheduled) directly into the block-diagram paradigm, simplifying the modeling of systems with both continuous and discrete dynamics.
 * **Gradient-Enabled Simulation:** Provides built-in automatic differentiation, facilitating sensitivity analysis and integration with gradient-based optimization or machine learning frameworks.